marlonrichert/zsh-autocomplete/README.md

 ## Customize the autocompletion messages
 You can customize the various completion messages shown.

-This is shown when the number of lines needed to display all matches exceeds the number given by [`zstyle ':autocomplete:list-choices:*' max-lines`](#shorten-or-lengthen-the-autocompletion-list):
+This is shown when the number of lines needed to display all completions exceeds the number given by
+[`zstyle ':autocomplete:list-choices:*' max-lines`](#shorten-or-lengthen-the-autocompletion-list):
 ```shell
 zstyle ':autocomplete:*:too-many-matches' message \